-Formative learning embraces continuous growth and develops students who are the leaders of their own learning.
+Formative learning supports continuous growth and develops students who are the leaders of their own learning.
 By giving clear and precise feedback on student work and by providing opportunities for students to use the feedback to improve their work, teachers are building student confidence and reinforcing the importance of working hard toward specific goals.
 In embracing this process, teachers are also sending the message that with effort and determination, goals can be achieved.

 To infuse the components of the formative process in classroom learning experiences, teachers can guide their planning by responding to the following questions: